 This article contains affiliate links.
 In other words, if you click on an affiliate link and buy a product, this blog may receive compensation, at no cost to you.
 See our full disclosure here.

-So, whether you’re an experienced skier or want to give it a try, you have options.
-In this article, we’ll cover the best places to go cross country skiing, area ski rentals, and more!
+So, whether you’re an experienced skier or want to try it, you have options.
+This article covers the best places for cross-country skiing, area ski rentals, and more!

-Cross country skiing, or XC skiing, is using skis to propel yourself across snowy terrain.
+Cross-country skiing, or XC skiing, uses skis to propel yourself across snowy terrain.
 Downhill skiing relies on gravity to move you forward, but XC skiing is on flatter terrain.
 You use a walking/striding technique (classic) or skating motion (skate), and your arms and/or poles thrust you forward.

 You can use trails groomed for xc skiing or go off-trail for an adventure.
 Most xc skiing is done over mostly level terrain and is easier on groomed trails.

-If you’ve never used skis, it might take some practice to perfect your technique.
-There are lots of online tutorials to help you, or you could take lessons.
+If you’ve never used skis, perfecting your technique might take some practice.
+There are many online tutorials to help you, or you could take lessons.
 But it won’t take long before you’re ready to get out there and go!

 Jester Park Recreation and Wellness Center (Polk Co.
 Conservation)